AI tool buying guide

 Ship, rebuild, or pause memo

-The deployment decision should separate fast demo value from durable production ownership. v0 and Replit are safer when the hosting path matters; Bolt remains useful for rapid iteration before the final handoff.
+The deployment decision should separate fast demo value from durable production ownership. v0 and Replit are lower-risk when the hosting path matters; Bolt remains useful for rapid iteration before the final handoff.

 Recommended stacks

-Choose by rollout archetype, not by a single universal winner
+Choose by deployment style, not by a single universal winner

-Each stack shows primary tools, optional tools, cost notes, and overlap warnings together.
+Each stack shows its primary and optional tools, cost notes, and overlap warnings.

 Design-native prototype stack